 There’s nothing like a strict deadline to kick a design project into high gear.
 For a New York family with a home on scenic Greenwood Lake, that deadline was a wedding in August, when the entire bridal party would be bunking in the house.
 The home, which is shared by three generations, was in need of a fresh look to match the growing family’s lifestyle and tastes.
-They wanted to keep the makeover as low maintenance as the home itself, so they turned to interior designer Nicole Fisher of The Studio at One Kings Lane to take the reins.
+They wanted to keep the makeover as low maintenance as the home itself, so they turned to One Kings Lane to take the reins.

-Nicole met with members of the family at The Studio in New York City to talk about their needs and design inspirations.
+At the One Kings Lane Interior Design office in New York City, designer Nicole Fisher met with members of the family to talk about their needs and design inspirations.
 The clients’ top priority was making the home sleep as many people as possible.
 “They also wanted a really comfortable space—something that was approachable,” says Nicole.

 Though the house is roomy, Nicole’s biggest challenge was designing the space to accommodate a crowd without having it feel like a dorm.
 The solution was a mix of versatile pieces, such as daybeds and sofas with trundles, that could be used for both hanging out and sleeping.
 “We had to be really creative,” she says.
 “Nothing was overcrowded or overdone.”
 She also brought in smart storage pieces that keep toys and outdoor gear from creating clutter.

 At the same time, Nicole had to make the home feel modern and updated but still lived-in.
 “I didn’t want the house to feel brand-new,” she says.
 Mixing in vintage pieces and the clients’ existing collection of art and family photos helped strike the perfect balance and create a timeless look.
 “I tried to create a space that they wouldn’t have to change in 10 years,” Nicole adds.